Otero County Court Records

 If the decedent left no will, the estate is distributed according to New Mexico's intestate succession statutes.
 Probate always takes place in the jurisdiction where the decedent last resided and covers only assets held solely in the decedent's name.

 Probate records are generally treated as confidential and are available to persons directly affected by the case.
-To obtain copies, individuals should schedule an appointment by contacting the clerk to the Probate Judge at the phone number or email listed above.
+To obtain copies, schedule an appointment by contacting the clerk to the Probate Judge at the phone number or email listed above.
 Probate court records maintained by the Otero County Probate Court are not currently available for online searching.

 For contested probate matters — including will contests, formal probate proceedings, and guardianship or conservatorship disputes — jurisdiction shifts to the Twelfth Judicial District Court.
 The District Court's Fees, Costs & Filing page lists the applicable charges, and the court also provides probate-related forms for formal proceedings.
 A list of civil legal service providers and other resources is available for individuals who need assistance navigating probate procedures.
 General questions about the probate process can also be directed to the New Mexico Courts HelpLine at (855) 268-7804.